 News of these inspections has been welcomed by insurers who are urging other shipping companies to follow Maersk’s lead.
 Peregrine Storrs-Fox, Risk Management Director of leading shipping insurers, TT Club, has said that they are lobbying at the International Maritime Organization (IMO) to step up inspections.
 Despite these being a requirement of IMO legislation, currently only 6 governments are fulfilling their obligations.
 Mr Storr Fox stated, “we believe, if commercial entities were allowed to conduct these inspections, it would prove more effective.”

 These developments reinforce the importance of working with an expert cargo protection partner.
 One who can offer specialist advice and training to ensure that the cargo protection techniques deployed throughout your supply chain comply with the CTU Code.
 Cordstrap are the world’s leading cargo protection specialists and the only company with a truly global support network.
-Our innovative and efficient cargo protection solutions are backed by certification from all major regulatory bodies including Germanischer Lloyd, the IMO and Mariterm AB.
+Our innovative and efficient cargo protection solutions are backed by certification from all major regulatory bodies including DNV, the IMO and Mariterm AB.
 Cordstrap’s systems have also been fully approved by the American Association of Railroads, which is especially reassuring when you learn that shipments will be getting random inspections on arrival at US ports as well as at departure points.

 Damage in the supply chain is often due to poor practice in the overall packing process as well as incorrect load distribution and inadequate cargo securing.
 By standardizing and improving cargo protection methods, Cordstrap will ensure best practice and improve workflows throughout your logistics chain and our experts can give comprehensive advice on CTU code compliant solutions for all of your shipments.